Pregnant women are often tempted to go towards “gentle and natural” medicines such as aromatherapy. But beware!

 Musk rose: to massage from the start on the belly, the buttocks and breasts to assist the skin during its mutations and tensions

 - Argan: to alternate with musk rose for hydration and toning of the skin

 - Calendula: in the case of redness or itchiness, use as massage oil

 - Jojoba: for facial use daily.
 Suitable for all types of skin.

 The recipes that follow were produced by a pharmacist (D. Festy or D. Baudoux) following the rules of French aromatherapy.
 They present no risk if used as prescribed, but can in no way be substituted to proper medical and pharmaceutical supervision.
 When in doubt, with unusual or worrying symptoms, self-medication is not recommended and the advice and examination by a medical practitioner is required.
 Allergic reactions are always a possibility as is any use of EO but are not linked with pregnancy.

-An EO cannot be replaced by another in a synergy, even if they are similar.
+You can’t replace an EO cannot by another in a synergy, even if they are similar.